patrickc01/CRIS.py/README.txt

   ID:   The name of the project, gRNA or gene.
 This will be used to create the output folder.
   ref_seq: This is the expected amplicon.
 If using forward or merged reads, it will be the 'top' sequence.
   seq_start: A unique 12-20bp sequence in your ref_seq amplicon.
 Must be **upstream** of the gRNA sequence
   seq_end:  A unique 12-20bp sequence in your ref_seq amplicon.
-Must be **downstrea** of the gRNA sequence.
+Must be **downstream** of the gRNA sequence.
   fastq_files: These are the fastq files to search.
 If you want to run on all fastq files in a directory, leave alone.
   test_list: A series of names and sequences you wish to search for in fastq file.